 Forms, Fact Sheets, Operational Bulletins and Policy Statements.

-File this form with the DHCR if there has been a change in the address for the owner/managing agent, or a change in building ownership.
+Owners must file this form if there has been a change in address for the owner/managing agent, or a change in building ownership.

 Operational Bulletin #91-2: Penalties for Failure to Pay Billed Administrative Fees for NYC Rent Stabilized Accommodations or for Apartments Covered by ETPA

 This Operational Bulletin contains information on the penalties an owner may receive for failure to pay the annual administrative fee that is imposed by DHCR to assist in covering the cost of administering Rent Stabilization Law or ETPA.

 Policy Statement #89-7: Collection of Administrative Fees: Housing Accommodations Permanently Not Subject to the RSL or ETPA and Application Form

 This Policy Statement contains information on the legal situations which cause the permanent decontrol of housing accommodations from rent stabilization coverage in New York City and ETPA coverage in ETPA counties.
 Owners of permanently decontrolled housing accommodations are exempt from paying the administrative fee that is imposed on owners to assist DHCR in covering the cost of administering Rent Stabilization Law or ETPA.

 This Policy Statement contains information on the procedure owners must follow when the legal status of a rent controlled apartment changes due to the tenant permanently vacating the apartment.